David-VTUK/lab-docs/docs/prometheus/part-two.md

     management, exposing Prometheus, Grafana and Alertmanager via Ingress, and enabling persistent storage.

 ## 3. Install Chart

+With the customisations complete, these will be used to customise the installation.

 ```bash
 helm install prom-stack-lab prometheus-community/kube-prometheus-stack \